TFC-Developers/skillzworld_public/Small of Shame.md

 Getting an int vector is however handy for sending [messages](https://www.amxmodx.org/api/message_const).
 Use [entity_set_origin](https://www.amxmodx.org/api/engine/entity_set_origin) / [entity_set_vector](https://www.amxmodx.org/api/engine/entity_set_vector) and [entity_get_vector](https://www.amxmodx.org/api/engine/entity_set_vector) instead to get the player's origin as a float vector.

+- AMXX-Studio does not recognise and syntax highlight public functions if they're declared with the @ prefix.

 ### Anything for backwards compatibility
 The AMX Mod X library has accumulated many mistakes over the years that haven't been corrected for the sake of backwards compatibility.
 They either get left in or an alternative is provided.